ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

 for structural biology.
 It is kept up to date by the [SBGrid] team without needing intervention by the {{ site.cluster.nickname }} admins.
 Each lab using SBGrid must pay a yearly fee.
-This covers usage by anyone in the lab, both on {{ site.cluster.name }} and any other Linux or Mac computer they own.
+This covers usage by anyone in the lab, both on {{ site.cluster.name }} and any other Linux or macOS computer they own.
 The annual price depends on how many other labs from UCSF join.
-There are approximately 12 UCSF labs currently enrolled.
+Many UCSF labs are already members.
 See the [SBGrid] website for information on how to join.